42juododranoel/doebus/README.md

 ### Avoid low-quality variable names

 Avoid calling your variables `got`, `result`, `x`, `i`, `j` and so on.
 There are two reasons for that.
 First: it’s simply unclear what’s inside such variable.
 Second: it tempts to not understand your own code.
 When developer writes code, it’s their duty to know exactly what’s inside each variable.
 It always starts with little things.
 Today you call your variable `foobar`, in a week you will have bugs on production environment, I have seen it many times.
 Also I recommend to avoid including types in variable names, because they often change, but people don’t always change the name, so the name stays and brings confusion.
 One more rule to follow: if your class is `PostCreator`, you should call the instance `post_creator`, don’t call it simply `creator` or anything else, try make your code as predictable as possible.
+Also avoid shortening variable names for no reason (prefer `receive` over `recv`, `option` over `opt`, etc).

 ```
 ❌ got = membership_creator()